veado/thorchain-churn-countdown/README.md

 ## How does it work

-The app fetches data from `Midgard` (churn interval, last churn) and subscribes to THORChains (powered by Tendermint's) websocket events to get latest block data (block height, block time).
-Since block time is different, it adjusts the block time behind the scenes to get an average value.
+The app fetches data from `Midgard` (churn interval, last churn) and subscribes to [THORChains](https://docs.thorchain.org/) (powered by [Tendermint](https://tendermint.com/)) websocket events to get latest block data (block height, block time).
+Since block times are different, it adjusts values behind the scenes to get an average block time.

 ## Build with (in alphabetical order)